Simulcast Streaming: How to Broadcast from Several Locations

 Simulcast Streaming

-Simulcasting is the process of sending a single live stream to a cloud-based service (like Dacast or Switchboard Live).
-It then distributes it to multiple platforms, such as YouTube, Facebook, and your own site.
+Simulcasting is the process of sending a single live stream to a cloud-based platform like Dacast, which then distributes it to multiple destinations such as YouTube, Facebook, LinkedIn, and your own website simultaneously.

 - Use Case: Live events, brand launches, and nonprofits using simulcast livestream tools to boost visibility without incurring additional bandwidth costs.